What is the Jeffrey Epstein list?

-Almost 200 names associated with disgraced financier Jeffrey Epstein will be released to the public this January.
+A total of 40 documents with names associated with disgraced financier Jeffrey Epstein have been released to the public.

+US Judge Loretta Preska explained her reasonings as to why the 170 names should be exposed in a 51-page order, adding that some of the names will remain concealed due to being child victims.

+Those listed include "alleged victims, people not accused of wrongdoing…and absent third parties."
+It's worth noting that despite individuals being identified in the documents, it does not mean they were necessarily involved or aware of Epstein's crimes.

 The court papers include the identities of associates, friends or victims of the convicted sex offender, who were previously hidden behind the aliases John and Jane Does.

-US Judge Loretta Preska explained her reasonings as to why they should be exposed in a 51-page order, adding that some of the names will remain concealed due to being child victims.
+Among those are Prince Andrew and former US President Bill Clinton, who have both denied wrongdoing.

 Many of the people have already been identified by the media and during Ghislaine Maxwell's criminal trial.
 The judge said that many "did not raise an objection" to the release of the documents.